 Your retinal surgeon is best placed to determine if vitrectomy is indicated, and to identify the optimum timing for surgery to achieve the best possible result.

 No, an epiretinal membrane on its own does not cause complete blindness.
 However, certain underlying causes of epiretinal membrane can threaten sight, and need to be excluded by a retina specialist.

 Epiretinal membrane affects central or fine vision, sometimes quite severely.
 Peripheral vision remains unaffected.

-Mr Chien Wong is our lead retina surgeon, highly experienced in complex retinal surgery.
+Our retina surgeon Mr Chien Wong is highly experienced in complex retinal surgery.
 He is among a handful of ophthalmologists in the world with a super-speciality practice in complex paediatric vitreoretinal surgery and retinovascular diseases.

 Our team of retinal specialists are leaders in their field, pioneering technical advances in vitreoretinal surgery.
 Their expertise is sought internationally by vitreoretinal surgical companies to advise on improvements of current and future technologies in order to optimise the safety and effectiveness of surgery.

 You are always at the centre of everything we do.
 We do not offer a one size fits all approach but rather customise every single treatment to your individual visual needs, so you’ll always get the best procedure for your eyes and your vision.

 We are results orientated, providing unrivalled safety and precision with our treatments.
 We care about what we do and the people we treat, and that shows in our Trustpilot rating of 9.9/10.

 If you have any questions around epiretinal membrane or our retinal service, please feel free to make an enquiry or call us on 0203 369 2020